-The Statement of Accounts summarises TVCA's and Group transactions for the 2020/21 financial year and its position at the year-end of 31 March 2021.
-They are required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015, which those regulations require to be prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Group Accounting in the United Kingdom 2020/21, supported by International Financial Reporting Standards (IFRS).
+The Statement of Accounts summarises TVCA's and Group transactions for the 2022/23 financial year and its position at the year-end of 31 March 2023.
+The authority and group is required to prepare an annual statement of accounts by the Accounts and Audit Regulations 2015, which those Regulations require to be prepared in accordance with proper accounting practices.
+These practices under Section 21 of the 2003 Act primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under Section 12 of the 2003 Act.